 Why Negative Camber?

-The main point of adding negative camber is that your tire should have a flat contact patch with the road when you’re banking into a corner — it’s meant for race cars.
+The main point of using negative wheel angles is to make sure your tire has a flat contact patch with the road when you’re banking into a corner — it’s meant for race cars.
 Here’s how it works…

 Look at a car when it’s at the apex of a tight turn; you’ll see cornering force doing its thing.
 This force is so strong that it causes the lead tire to heavily lean over itself.

 When this happens, the inner section of the lead tire ends up doing most of the work (like you did during group projects at school) while the outer section of the same tire doesn’t do much.
 This is bad for three reasons:

 - Compromised grip/traction when you need it the most

 This is where negative camber really helps; by presetting your wheels to tilt slightly inward at the top of the wheel, you’re preparing your car to deal with cornering force.
 With the right amount, you’ll have a nice and flat contact patch even during the hardest corners.